-B. Other Contributions (0 to 10 points):
+B. Other Contributions (2 to 10 points):

-1. For projects that receive non-capital contributions referenced below from the federal government; a local unit of government; an area employer; and/or a private philanthropic, religious or charitable organization.
+1. For projects that receive non-capital contributions .
+Contributions can come from any entity including the federal government; a local unit of government; an area employer; and/or a private philanthropic, religious or charitable organization.
 Calculate your total using the formula below, and then select the appropriate option.